stakewise/helm-charts/eth-operator/README.md

   --set key=value...
 ```

-**Please see the many options supported in the `values.yaml` file.
+**Please see the options supported in the `values.yaml` file.
 And the prater testnet example configuration in the `values.example.yaml`**

 ## How to